 Zen Habits isn’t just one of the most popular Guide blogs — with over a million readers, it’s one of the most popular blogs out there, period.

-There are a variety of lessons it can teach us about building a popular Guide blog, but chief among them is the importance of the writing style.
-After reading a handful of Leo’s posts, the words that will most likely enter your mind are adjectives like calming, profound, and wise.
+There are a variety of lessons it can teach us about building a popular Guide blog, but chief among them is the importance of finding the right writing style.
+At ZenHabits, Leo’s posts exhibit a writing style that is calming, profound, and wise.

 How to Write a Quintessential Guide Post